Alan Walker: Public image and influence

 As of September 2024, Walker has 115 million followers across his social media channels and has generated over 80 billion streams of his audio and video content.
 As of June 2025, his YouTube channel has over 47 million subscribers, making it the most subscribed YouTube channel in Norway.
 Walker's channel also surpassed 20 million subscribers in December 2018, making him the first Nordic artist to do so.
 His music videos have been viewed more than 15 billion times in total, with those for "Faded", "Alone" and "The Spectre", reaching over 1 billion views.
 As of June 2024, "Faded" has exceeded 3.6 billion views, making it the 28th most viewed video on YouTube.
 Walker's Spotify profile has over 41.1 million followers, making him the 36th most followed artist and the most followed electronic dance music artist.
 Additionally, Walker's TikTok account has over 15 million followers, making him the most followed DJ on TikTok and the only DJ in the world with over 10 million followers.
 According to Billboard, as of May 2025, Walker's Instagram account has 10.4 million followers.

 Walker's songs have been criticised for having too many composers credited.
 Walker received criticism for a walkthrough video on the YouTube channel Future Music Magazine about the making of his song "Alone".
-Because his co-producers Mood Melodies were heavily involved in the song's production, the video drew backlash from many of Walker's fans, who considered Mood Melodies to be his ghost producers.
+Because his co-producer Mood Melodies was heavily involved in the song's production, the video drew backlash from many of Walker's fans, who considered Mood Melodies to be his ghost producer.
 Norwegian newspaper Bergens Tidende also criticised Walker's song "On My Way" for having 12 composers and nine lyricists credited.